xminkax/assignment/README.md

 ### Endpoints
 Endpoints are defined following the Next.js structure inside the `/app` folder.
-- http://localhost:3000/apps/595068606/reviews - returns reviews, which can be queried by hours, e.g http://localhost:3000/apps/595068606/reviews?hours=48
+- `/apps/<id>/reviews`: http://localhost:3000/apps/595068606/reviews - returns reviews, which can be queried by hours, e.g http://localhost:3000/apps/595068606/reviews?hours=48
-- http://localhost:3000/apps/595068606/reviews/sync - allows polling reviews on demand
+- `/apps/<id>/reviews/sync`: http://localhost:3000/apps/595068606/reviews/sync - allows polling reviews on demand

+Right now I have hardcoded appId to poll reviews but endpoints could utilise id parameter in url for a different app id with small updates.

 ### Client
 - using css modules and react

 ### Tests
-- testing only polling reviews code as frontend is quote straightforward
+- testing only polling reviews code as frontend is quite straightforward

 ### Scenarios types when polling reviews
 The `/data` folder is used to save JSON files in the format `reviews_<id>.json`, where `<id>` is the app ID: